Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Misuse

 For some, the low conviction rates are evidence of misuse of the Act by the SCs and STs to threaten and blackmail other communities.
 The acquittal rates are abnormally high, as acknowledged by the prime minister and home minister (quoted above).
 There is also a high rate of FIRs rejected as being 'false' by the police, with 10% of the total cases investigated in 2016 being closed as 'false'.

 There has also been concern regarding misuse of the Act for settling of personal scores.
 75% cases were found to be false in Madhya Pradesh in a survey.
 81% cases under the Act were registered against persons from OBC section, 14% upper castes and 5 percent minorities sections.
 According to data available with Rajasthan police around 40% of cases filed under the Act are fake.

 Justice Karnan, a High Court judge had used the provisions of this Act to pass orders against the then Chief Justice of India Jagdish Singh Khehar punishing him with 5 years rigorous imprisonment.

 There has also been reports of a man committing suicide after being threatened with a case against him under the Act.

-A man in UP had to spend 20 years in prison after being implicated in a false case under the provisions of this act.
+Vishnu Tiwari spent 20 years in prison after being falsely implicated in a case for rape, criminal intimidation and sexual exploitation of a woman from the Scheduled Castes, under the provisions of this act.
+He was exonerated of the charges by the Allahabad High Court in 2021.